kai687/sphinxawesome-theme/docs/how-to/options.rst

 .. confval:: breadcrumbs_separator

-   To select a different separator for the breadcrumbs navigation links,
+   To select a different separator for the breadcrumbs links, set:
-   set:

    .. code-block:: python
       :caption: "File: conf.py"